Why Is Gun Safety Important?

-Treat every firearm as if it is loaded
+1. Treat every firearm as if it were loaded.

-Keep your finger off the trigger until you are ready to shoot
+4. Keep your finger off the trigger until you’re ready to fire.

 Arguably the most important rule for firearm safety is to have good trigger discipline.
 Take a look at any pro-shooter or police officer in a photo — unless they’re about to or already shooting, their index finger is resting on the frame and not the trigger.
 This is the first thing everyone should be taught when new to firearms regardless of age or even if your kids are just playing with Nerf guns.
 People have a natural tendency to close their hand on an object when grabbing it.
 For gun newbies, they tend to immediately put their index finger on the trigger or within the trigger guard which can be dangerous and cause negligent discharges.
 So, it’s up to you to be aware of this and train that out of people or teach them better when possible.